lorenzos/AndroidUtilClasses/README.md

 AndroidUtilClasses
 ==================

-A growing collection of tiny utility classes for Android development.
+A collection of tiny utility classes for Android development.

 Included classes